pranalisundre-gif/FARM-PERFORMANCE-FORECASTING/README.md

 # ⭐ Support

-If you found this project useful or interesting, consider giving the repository a ⭐ on GitHub.
+If you find this project useful or interesting, consider giving the repository a ⭐ on GitHub.

 ---